By Tricia A. Mitchell

 Weather Events and Climate Change

-Unfortunately, the have already begun to be felt in Germany.
+Unfortunately, the effects of a changing climate have already begun to be felt in Germany.
 Experts are predicting more heat waves and precipitation, and less frost in the decades to come.
 While this may be beneficial to winegrowers in the Pfalz, it could have a significantly negative impact on ecosystems and agriculture.

 As a result of the variable effects of global warming, it is important to consider how a changing impact will affect the region you are thinking about living in or visiting.